Seattle-area small businesses applying for federal coronavirus loans see potential and problems

 But the SBA’s real firepower lies in the so-called Payroll Protection Program (PPP), which lets businesses borrow the equivalent of two and a half times their pre-crisis payroll, up to $10 million.
 Borrowed funds can be used to keep workers on payroll or to rehire laid-off workers, as well as for certain other expenses such as rent.

-These loans require no personal guarantee, carry only a 1% interest rate and, best of all, can be forgiven if the business meets certain conditions, such as having 75% or more of its pre-crisis staff within eight weeks of receiving the loan.
+These loans require no personal guarantee, carry only a 1% interest rate and, best of all, can be wholly or partly forgiven if the business meets certain conditions, including having most of its pre-crisis staff within eight weeks of receiving the loan.

 Businesses can also tap a low-interest Economic Injury Disaster Loan (EIDL) of up to $2 million and apply for relief from payments on any existing SBA loans.

-Taken together with the federal government’s unemployment benefits, the SBA programs are meant not only to minimize layoffs but also to keep companies able to quickly re-open once governments begin allowing normal economic activity.
+Taken together with the federal government’s unemployment benefits, the SBA programs are meant not only to minimize layoffs but also to keep companies able to quickly reopen once governments begin allowing normal economic activity.
 By having “enough cash getting to workers and enough cash getting to businesses,” the federal government is trying to lay the groundwork for a quick post-pandemic recovery by keeping companies “on life support,” said Brett Theodos, an expert in economic and community development at the Urban Institute.

 At Moshi Moshi, for example, Anthe hopes to use part of the PPP funds to rehire staff.
 Even though the restaurant may not be open yet, Anthe said, the funds will let him reassemble the crew while giving them “a lot more stability” than if they were simply to rely on unemployment insurance.